Kaeytee/Vanguard-Cargo/mainapp/clientapp.md

 ```
 Hello [Client Name],

-✅ Your Ttarius Logistics account has been REACTIVATED
+✅ Your Vanguard Cargo account has been REACTIVATED

 🎉 Welcome back!
 Your account is now ACTIVE